ianreppel/zoose-pytorch-codespace/README.md

 # GitHub Codespace for Zoose PyTorch

-Run Zoose Quantum with PyTorch and many useful Python libraries pre-installed in VSCode directly from your browser with only 2 clicks!
+Run PyTorch and many useful Python libraries pre-installed in VSCode directly from your browser with only 2 clicks!

 ## How to use